Motor Insurance

 Cost of Car Insurance

-The average cost of car insurance in the UK is now £627 a year, but CPIH and Family Spending figures imply even higher premiums, around £796 per year.
+The average cost of comprehensive car insurance in the UK is now £612 a year according to the ABI, although CPIH and Family Spending figures imply slightly higher spend of around £621 per year per vehicle.
 Even if you buy cheap car insurance, nowadays our tests have shown that not many policies start from under £500[symbol:m-dashs]and these premiums are for the cheapest policies (e.g. they may be lacking features like windscreen cover) and for good, safe drivers of not-very-expensive cars.
 However, prices can vary significantly from person to person and car to car.
 Some of the factors that have the largest impact on the price you'll pay for car insurance are your age, the car you drive, your driving record, where you live and where you keep your car at night (e.g., on the road or in a locked garage).
 If price and customer service are both priorities for you, check out our list of the Top 10 Best-Rated Cheap Car Insurance Companies.

 Car Service Costs